information

 WHAT ELSE IS BILL UP TO?

-all the Café's work is linked to on-going research-and-development
+the café's work is linked to on-going research-and-development outside the café

 some of this r&d can usefully be linked to your own work